fisodd/www-fisodd-com/content/post/right-place.rst

-In a period where it seemed like everyone was being rewarded for attempting an even more outlandish claim than the one before, my team was prospering precisely because we had earned a solid reputation for honestly identifying flaws and providing well reasoned criticisms.
+In a period where it seemed like everyone was being rewarded for attempting an even more outlandish claim than the one before, my team was prospering precisely because we had earned a solid reputation for honest work identifying flaws and providing well reasoned criticisms.

 Efficiency Rules